Go to the datasheet of our ITO-coatings

-A: It is not practicable to inspect the surface of every single ITO-coated glass at a nanometer level.
-We therefore generally do not make a binding specification on the micro roughness.
-If we specified the microroughness, we would have to do a 100 % surface inspection with an atomic force microscope (AFM), which would mean that we would have to inspect the complete surface area of each single of the many million ITO-coated substrates and windows we make on nanometer level.
-This kind of is inspection of course not practicable.
-However, many of our customers are successfully using our ITO-coated materials for applications where the micro roughness is critical.
-For some of our coatings of the CEC-P and CEC-S Series, we have typical AFM surface-roughness test reports.
-We will be pleased to share these test results with you on request.
-Please consider that these measurements are random snapshots that were taken from randomly selected production batches, and these measurements do not present a specification.
+A: It is not practicable to inspect the surface of every single ITO-coated glass on the nanometer level.
+Therefore we generally do not make a binding specification on the micro-roughness.
+If we specified the microroughness, we would have to do a 100 % surface inspection with an atomic force microscope (AFM), which would mean inspecting the complete surface area of each of the many million ITO-coated substrates and windows we make on the nanometer level.
+This kind of inspection, of course, is not feasible.
+However, many of our customers successfully use our ITO-coated materials for applications where micro-roughness is critical.
+We have typical AFM surface-roughness test reports available for some of our CEC-P and CEC-S Series coatings.
+We are pleased to share these test results with you on request.
+Please consider that these measurements are random snapshots taken from randomly selected production batches, and these measurements do not present a specification.

-A: A significant advantage to our customers is that we as a manufacturing company are not limited to standard dimensions like most trading companies are.
-Almost every customer needs different part dimensions, and it often is mandatory for the user to get the part size required for his application.
-To be able to be quick even at custom sizes we permanently make numerous ITO-coated materials which you can find in this table.
-Please choose an ITO-coated material you are interested in and pick an available glass substrate thickness from the table, enter the size, and fill out our interactive request form.
+A: A significant advantage to our customers is that we, as a manufacturing company, are not limited to standard dimensions like most trading companies are.
+Almost every customer needs different part dimensions, and it often is mandatory for the user to get the part size that fits into his application.
+To be quick, even at custom sizes, we permanently make numerous ITO-coated materials, which you can find in this table.
+Please choose an ITO-coated material you are interested in, pick an available glass substrate thickness from the table, enter the size, and fill out our interactive request form.
 You are free to specify the dimensions!
-You usually will receive individual quotation the same day we received your request.
-Typical delivery time for precision CNC-cut parts with customized dimensions made from any of the stock materials is 1-2 weeks provided the tolerances or required manufacturing steps or heavy production load do not make a longer lead time necessary.
+You usually receive our quotation the same day we received your request.
+The typical delivery time for precision CNC-cut parts with customized dimensions made from any of the stock materials is 1-2 weeks, provided that tolerances, required manufacturing steps, or heavy production load do not require a longer lead time.

-A: Yes of course!
-This is our specialty.
-Please just send us your inquiry and we will return a quotation for your custom sized part usually on the same day we receive your request.
+A: Yes, of course!
+That's our specialty.
+Please send us your inquiry, and we return a quotation for your custom-sized part, usually on the same day we receive your request.

-A: Generally said rectangle shapes are more economical to make than round parts especially at small quantities.
-At huge quantities, this cost difference gets significantly more modest, but the cost will never end up on the same level.
-Of course, this depends on the details but a rectangle part with moderate tolerances compared to a round piece with the same tolerances will typically be more economical.
+A: Generally said, rectangle shapes are more economical than round parts, especially in small quantities.
+This cost difference gets significantly more modest in large quantities, but the cost never ends up on the same level.
+Of course, this depends on the details, but a rectangle part with moderate tolerances compared to a round piece with identical tolerances, is typically more economical.

-A: Yes we can.
-This, however, is only possible on a per coating batch basis, which means it is only possible if the quantity is large enough for a custom coating-run.
-It is not possible or extremely uneconomical at single pieces or in small quantities.
-Small quantities would result in extremely high piece prices because the total coating run cost remains about the same no matter whether one part or the full batch is coated.
-If you want to know what quantity will be required for a custom coating batch, please send us your detailed request, and we will let you know whatever is possible or reasonable.
+A: Yes, we can.
+However, this is only possible on a per coating batch basis, which means it is only an option if the number of parts is large enough for a custom coating run.
+It is not possible or too uneconomical at single pieces or in small quantities.
+Small quantities would result in very high piece prices because the total coating run cost remains about the same no matter whether we coat one piece or the entire batch.
+If you want to know what quantity is required for a custom coating batch, please send us your detailed request, and we will inform you about whatever is possible or reasonable.

-A: This generally depends on the tolerances and complexity of your parts and of course on the required manufacturing steps.
+A: This generally depends on tolerances, complexity, and the required manufacturing steps required to make your parts.
 Not at least it also depends on our production load.
-To give you an example, for precision CNC-cut square or rectangle parts with normal tolerances at normal production load a typical delivery time is less than a week!
+To give you an example, for precision CNC-cut square or rectangle parts with normal tolerances at average production load, the typical delivery time is less than a week!

-A: Yes!
-This, however, is possible only on a per batch basis.
+A: Yes, this is possible only on a per batch basis.
 The substrate material, in any case, must be a suitable glass.
 We usually do not coat plastics.
 However, some exceptions are depending on the technical performance of the respective plastic material.
-In case you want to get a special glass or plastic custom coated, please contact us with your inquiry and we will let you know the possible options.
+In case you want to get a special glass or plastic custom coated, please contact us with your inquiry, and we let you know the possible options.

-A: Yes, generally we can custom coat customer furnished material.
-A requirement for this is that your substrates are not already coated with any other coating and that the substrates are suitable to be ITO-coated.
+A: Yes.
+Generally, we can custom coat customer furnished material.
+A requirement is that your substrates are not already coated and that they are suitable to be ITO-coated.
 Please send us your inquiry with all the details.
 Please consider that this requires at least a full coating run.

 A: We usually do not coat plastics.
 However, exceptions are depending on the technical performance of the plastic material.
 Please contact us with your inquiry.

-A: The only difference between the CEC-P and CEC-S coatings is that the substrates used for the CEC-P series are additionally mechanically polished.
-This additional polishing results in a lower total thickness variation (TTV) and a better optical flatness but at the same time, it slightly increases the surface microroughness, resulting from the micro scratches on nanometer level that are occurring when a glass is mechanically polished which is a normal effect.
+A: The only difference between the CEC-P and CEC-S coatings is that the CEC-P series's substrates are also mechanically polished.
+This additional polishing results in a lower total thickness variation (TTV) and a better optical flatness.
+Simultaneously, it slightly increases the surface microroughness, resulting from the micro scratches on the nanometer level that occurs when a glass is mechanically polished, which is a natural effect.
 In other words, generally, the CEC-S coatings have a better (lower) surface microroughness, and the CEC-P coatings show a better TTV and optical flatness.

-A: No. We have many customers though who use our ITO-coated materials to make their heatable window or their heatable microscope slide.
+A: No, but we have many customers who use our ITO-coated materials to make their heatable window or their heatable microscope slide.

-A: Yes we do!
-We can make any size of ITO-coated microscope slide you want.
+A: Yes, we do!
+We can make ITO-coated microscope slides of any size you want.
 Please choose an ITO-coated material you are interested in from the table here, click on an available glass substrate thickness, and please let us know the size and quantity of the microscope slide.
-We will send you a detailed quotation in return usually the same day we receive your request.
+We send you a detailed quotation in return, usually the same day we receive your request.

 A: No. As a manufacturing company, we are not restricted to standard sizes, and we do not have a price-list like trading companies.
-This flexibility is of a significant advantage because you are free to specify the dimensions exactly you need them for your application.
-Please choose an ITO-coated material you are interested in from the chart here, click on an available glass thickness, and just let us know the dimensions and quantity you will need.
-We will send you a detailed quotation in return usually the same day we receive your request.
+This flexibility is advantageous because you can specify and order the perfectly fitting dimensions you need for your application.
+Please choose an ITO-coated material you are interested in from the chart here, choose an available glass thickness, and just let us know the dimensions and quantity you need.
+We send you a detailed quotation in return, usually the same day we receive your request.

-A: The thinnest substrate thickness that can be coated is approximately 0,175 mm.
-We always make an ITO-coated thin glass, our CEC020T, with 20 Ω/sq which you might be able to use when you are in search of a thin ITO-coated glass.
-Please see our chart here which contains all available resistances and glass thicknesses and send us an individual request.
+A: The thinnest substrate thickness we can coat is approximately 0,175 mm.
+We always make an ITO-coated thin-glass, which is called CEC020T.
+It has a square resistance of 20 Ω. You might be able to use it when you are in search of thin ITO-coated glass.
+Please see our chart here with all available resistances and glass thicknesses and send us an individual request.
 Also, custom coatings are possible provided that the quantity is large enough for a coating run.

-A: This depends on the surface resistance and therefore on the ITO-film thickness, the substrate material, and on how good the refractive index of the glass used matches to the refractive index of the ITO-thin film.
+A: This depends on the surface resistance and, therefore, on the ITO-film thickness.
+Also, the substrate material matters, and it depends on how well the refractive index of the glass substrate matches the refractive index of the ITO-thin film.
 You can find typical transmission curves of many of our coatings here.
-If you need a typical transmission curve for an ITO-coating not listed there, please do not hesitate to contact us and let us know what transmission curve you are looking for.
+If you need a characteristic transmission curve for an ITO-coating not listed there, please do not hesitate to contact us and let us know what transmission curve you want to see.

 A: Yes.
 You can find typical transmission curves of many of our coatings here.
-Also, we have additional information on the transmission or reflection of many of our ITO-coated materials which we can provide to you on request.
+We also have additional information on the transmission or reflection of many of our ITO-coated materials, which we can provide to you on request.

-A: Yes, but this, however, is only possible on a per coating batch basis per request and means the quantity must be large enough for a custom coating run.
-It is not possible or extremely uneconomical at single pieces or in small quantities.
-Please also consider that the top layer of an IMITO-coating cannot be ITO because a layer on top of the ITO is required to adapt the refractive indexes.
-This top layer means that the ITO cannot be contacted before the layer(s) on top are removed.
+A: Yes, but this is only possible on a per coating batch basis per request and means the quantity must be large enough for a custom coating run.
+It is not possible or too uneconomical at single pieces or in small series.
+Please also consider, the top layer of an IMITO-coating cannot be ITO because a layer on top of the ITO is required to adapt the refractive index to air.
+This top layer means that you cannot directly contact the ITO before removing the layer(s) on top.

 A: The SiO2 passivation layer is located between the glass substrate and the ITO-thin film.
 In other words, the quartz barrier layer separates the Indium Tin Oxide layer from the glass surface.
 This quartz layer is only several nanometers thick and increases the electrical insulation.
-At the same time, the layer minimizes leaching of alkali-oxides from the glass into liquid crystals which is very function critical for display applications.
+At the same time, the layer minimizes the leaching of alkali-oxides from the glass into liquid crystals, which is very function-critical for display applications.
 Only our CEC-S and CEC-P coatings have a SiO2 passivation layer.
-All other ITO-coatings do not have a passivation layer.
-The SiO2 layer of our CEC-S and CEC-P coatings does NOT add any extra cost to our ITO-coated end product as it is an integrated process and it usually does not have any disadvantage.
+All other ITO coatings do not have a passivation layer.
+The SiO2-layer of our CEC-S and CEC-P coatings does NOT add any extra cost to our ITO-coated end product as it is an integrated process, and it usually does not have any disadvantage.

-A: All coatings without defined ITO-film thicknesses are made in a smaller coating machine.
-Those ITO-coatings are mainly based on "exotic" glass substrate materials, and we don't make them at huge quantities like our CEC-S or CEC-P coatings for example.
-In the smaller coating chambers, only the transmission and the surface resistances are monitored during the coating process.
+A: We make all coatings without defined ITO-film thickness in a smaller coating machine.
+Those ITO-coatings are mainly coated on "exotic" glass substrate materials, and we don't make them in vast quantities like our CEC-S or CEC-P coatings, for example.
+Only the transmission and surface resistances are monitored during the coating process in the smaller coating chambers.
 The film thickness is a result of these parameters and is not process controlled.
-We, therefore, do not make specifications on the film thickness of these CEC-coatings.
-Roughly said the film thickness would approximately be in the range of the CEC-S coatings.
+Therefore we do not make specifications on the film thickness of these CEC coatings.
+Roughly said, the film thickness would approximately be in the range of the CEC-S coatings.